• Home page

 Marennes, oyster capital

-Along the right bank of the Seudre, you can stop at Marennes-Plage and enjoy sunbathing on the developed beach.
+Along the right bank of the Seudre, you can stop at Marennes-Plage and enjoy sunbathing on the beach.

 La Tremblade, going up the left bank, is also a very important oyster port.